 The CliftonStrengths assessment is a timed, online measurement tool consisting of 177 paired statements.
 For each pairing, respondents choose which statement best describes themselves.
 Upon completion, they receive their Signature Themes report which presents their Top 5, or five most dominant themes, out of the 34 possible options.
 There are 278,256 possible combinations of Top 5 themes and more than 33 million different sets of Signature Themes -- so each result is unique to that individual.

-To date, the CliftonStrengths assessment is approaching 21 million individuals who understand their innate talents.
+To date, the CliftonStrengths assessment has more than 24 million individuals who understand their innate talents.

 Both Assessments Are Accurate; CliftonStrengths Is More Eloquent